SubodhSingh8543/Travelopia/README.md

 ## How to Use

 1. Clone the repository
 2. Run using the live server

+## How to run the test cases
+1. First run the command "npm i"
+2. Than run the command "npm test"  to run the test Cases

 ## Tech Stack